 But when you reach age 70½, you’re legally obligated to take annual required minimum distributions, or RMDs, from certain tax-deferred accounts.
 However, if you are still working at age 70½, you may not have to take annual RMDs from your employer’s qualified retirement plan accounts until the year you retire.
 RMDs are one reason to consider drawing from those accounts before taking federal tax-free qualified distributions from a Roth IRA.
 Roth IRAs don’t have RMDs, so you can keep money—and potential growth—in your account.
 What’s more, if there’s anything left over in your Roth IRA, it can be passed on to your heirs, who may be able to draw federal (and potentially state and local) tax-free income from it during their lifetimes.

-While the guidelines for withdrawing income offer a reasonable starting point, says Storey, you’ll also need to look at your unique situation.
+While the guidelines for withdrawing income offer a reasonable starting point, Storey says, you’ll also need to look at your unique situation.
 “It’s helpful to have some flexibility in the way your income might be taxed,” he says.
 For example, if for some reason you were going to be in a higher than usual tax bracket one year—if you realized a significant gain from selling a business, say—you might like to have the option to draw federal (and potentially state and local) tax-free income from a Roth IRA.

 3. When should I claim Social Security benefits?